"and thus Torquay got it's name."

 Torquay grew from a hamlet to a village of approximately 300 residents, and held their first meeting as the Village of Torquay on January 9, 1924.
 At that time the Administrator (known as the secretary-treasurer) was K. H. Eika.
 Councilors were Ludvig Carlson (overseer), John Bergum, and Pete LeRossignol.
 Since then the Village has increased the number of Councilors from 3 to 5 where it remains today.

-Today the Village of Torquay has a population of 255 (according to the 2016 census) and offers a water treatment plant, sewer lagoon system, fire department, curb side garbage collection, and recycle bins as services to our residents.
+Today the Village of Torquay has a population of 255 (according to the 2016 census) and offers a water treatment plant, sewer lagoon system, fire department, curb side garbage, and recycle bins as services to our residents.

 Our community center is also thriving and we now boast a great hockey program including an initiation, novice, and rec team.